hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 The web tests require Python3, Selenium Webdriver, and Geckodriver to run.
 Selenium Webdriver can be installed via `pip install selenium`.
 Geckodriver can be downloaded from [GitHub](https://github.com/mozilla/geckodriver/releases/tag/v0.28.0).

 Each user used as an active user in the tests must have a Firefox profile, in order to deal with a Selenium issue around username/password popups.
-In order to make these, go into the python interpreter and run the `setup_objects()` function from `web_test_setup_cleanup`.
+In order to make these, go into the python interpreter and run the `setup_objects()` function from `web_test_setup_cleanup` (no parameters need be passed).
 Then, create a new Firefox profile at `about:profiles`, switch to that profile, log into cloudscheduler manually with that user's credentials, and save them.
 These profiles should be added to the `settings.yaml` file like so:

 ```yaml
 firefox_profiles: